Is a Correction Looming Ahead for Alcoa Corporation (AA)

 AA’s Market Performance

-AA stocks went up by 9.77% for the week, with a monthly jump of 6.73% and a quarterly performance of 52.64%, while its annual performance rate touched 330.73%.
-The volatility ratio for the week stands at 4.32% while the volatility levels for the past 30 days are set at 5.44% for Alcoa Corporation.
-The simple moving average for the period of the last 20 days is 2.83% for AA stocks with a simple moving average of 72.94% for the last 200 days.
+AA stocks went down by -0.44% for the week, with a monthly drop of -4.33% and a quarterly performance of 33.98%, while its annual performance rate touched 233.68%.
+The volatility ratio for the week stands at 3.23% while the volatility levels for the past 30 days are set at 5.06% for Alcoa Corporation.
+The simple moving average for the period of the last 20 days is -0.03% for AA stocks with a simple moving average of 65.68% for the last 200 days.

 Analysts’ Opinion of AA